btholt/complete-intro-to-react-v8/lessons/05-react-capabilities/C-uncontrolled-forms.md

 - Notice how much faster it is going back-and-forth from one search query and back to another.
 The cache for this is fast and easy to use
 - We no longer have _any_ useEffect calls in our code.
 This won't always be the case but it's a nice thing to have. useEffect calls are a lot more difficult to get your head around.
 Where you have alternatives (like react-query) I suggest avoiding useEffect calls and offload that async code to a smart library like react-query
 - We're now doing an uncontrolled form with React (which unless you have specific validation needs or dependencies like we do with animal, I suggest you always do).
 We don't have to have verbose two-way data binding code to control the form, we can just wait until a users submits, gather the data, and ship it off to the API
 - We do have a controlled input on animal to properly have it determine the useBreedList animal.
-But not we're not using the controlled input to submit the form, we're just using the form event anyway
+But we're not using the controlled input to submit the form, we're just using the form event anyway

 There you go!
 Now our app is totally powered by react-query and no more effects in the App.
 I showed you how to write useEffect because it is a critical tool to know how to use with React and central to it, but I wanted to show you how to write it and then refactor it out later.